 Zurich Financial Services Group, commonly referred to as Zurich, was founded in 1872.

-Zurich is one of the largest insurance groups in the world and one of only a handful considered truly global.
-Life insurance is one of its most popular products and the company offers a range of plans to UK residents.
+Zurich is one of the largest insurance groups in the world and one of only a handful considered genuinely global.
+Life insurance is one of its most popular products, and the company offers a range of plans to UK residents.

-The Level Protection Plan provides financial protection to help beneficiaries cover living expenses or repay a loan or mortgage.
+The Level Protection Plan provides financial protection and peace of mind to help beneficiaries make a claim, cover living expenses or repay a loan or mortgage.
 It may include term life, term critical illness, or term life or earlier covered critical illness coverage.
 Life coverage pays a cash benefit if, during the policy term, the insured is diagnosed with a terminal illness and is expected to live for fewer than 12 months or the individual dies.

-See How Zurich Insurance Plans Compare Against Other Life Insurance Companies – Quick Quote Form
+See How Zurich Insurance Plans Compare Against Other Life Insurance Companies – Quick To Complete Quote Form

 Critical illness coverage pays a cash sum if the insured is diagnosed with a specified critical illness during the policy term.
-Life or earlier covered critical illness coverage will pay upon the earlier of the two incidents that occur during the term.
+Life or earlier covered critical illness coverage will pay a lump sum upon the earlier of the two incidents that occur during the term.

 A reviewable premium is subject to regular assessment and adjustment.
 At the end of the term, this plan can be renewed for an additional term.
 In addition, some or all of the life insurance coverage may be convertible to a new whole of life policy, which provides lifetime protection with guaranteed premiums.

 Consumers must be at least 16 years old and no older than 59 if the Payment Protection Benefit is chosen.
 If they select reviewable premiums, they may be no older than 69.
-When guaranteed premiums are selected, consumers cannot be older than 59 if they choose the Payment Protection Benefit, 69 if they include critical illness coverage, or 83 for life coverage only.
+When guaranteed premiums are selected, consumers cannot be older than 59 if they choose this, 69 if they include critical illness coverage, or 83 for life coverage only.

-Reviewable plan terms range from five to 40 years, with a maximum age of 75 (65 when the Payment Protection Benefit is selected).
-Terms for guaranteed premium plans span from one to 50 years for life coverage only (maximum age 85), five to 30 years (maximum age 75) if critical illness is included, and five to 49 years (maximum age 65) if the Payment Protection Benefit is included.
+Reviewable life insurance cover plan terms range from five to 40 years, with a maximum age of 75 (65 when the Payment Protection Benefit is selected).
+Terms for guaranteed premium plans span from one to 50 years for life coverage only (maximum age 85), five to 30 years (maximum age 75) if critical illness is included, and five to 49 years (maximum age 65) if the PPB is included.

 The Decreasing Mortgage Coverage Plan is designed to repay a loan or repayment mortgage upon the diagnosis of a critical or terminal illness, or death of the insured, depending on the policy chosen.
 It is available as life, critical illness, or life or earlier critical illness coverage.

-Guaranteed or reviewable premiums may be available and the Payment Protection Benefit is also offered for this plan.
-The cash benefit of a life insurance plan declines over time and if the interest rate on a mortgage or loan exceeds ten percent, the coverage may not provide a benefit sufficient for repaying it.
+Guaranteed or reviewable premiums may be available, and the Payment Protection Benefit is also offered for this plan.
+The cash benefit of a life insurance plan declines over time, and if the interest rate on a mortgage or loan exceeds ten percent, the coverage may not provide a benefit sufficient for repaying it.

-The Adaptable Life Plan is a whole of life plan that provides a guaranteed cash sum when the insured is diagnosed with a terminal illness with a life expectancy of less than 12 months or the individual dies.
-It is available with guaranteed or reviewable premiums to UK residents age 16 to 83 (69 for a joint plan).
-Only reviewable premiums were offered when the plan was established and guaranteed premiums became available in 2006.
+The Adaptable Life Plan is a whole of life plan that provides a guaranteed cash sum/lump sum when the insured is diagnosed with a terminal illness with a life expectancy of fewer than 12 months or the individual dies.
+It is available with guaranteed or reviewable premiums to UK residents aged 16 to 83 (69 for a joint plan).
+Only reviewable premiums were offered when the plan was established, and guaranteed premiums became available in 2006.

-With each of these plans, joint life coverage is available and the benefit is paid on the first claim submitted during the policy term.
+With each of these plans including critical illness cover, joint life coverage is available, and the benefit is paid on the first claim submitted during the policy term.
 The coverage then ends.
-If the insured stops making premium payments, coverage will end and premiums paid will not be refunded.
+If the insured stops making premium payments, coverage will end, and premiums paid will not be refunded.

 Some of the plans offer a waiver of payment option is available to consumers age 55 or younger.
 If an injury or illness such as a heart attack incapacitates the insured for at least six consecutive months, the plan will make premium payments until the earlier of being able to return to work, the 65th birthday, or the end of the plan term.

-Zurich insurance company is regulated by the financial conduct authority and provides so many life insurance options that it can be time-consuming and frustrating to research them all.
-Through our Zurich life insurance reviews, we make this work easier by assessing Zurich products when we do our comprehensive industry review for your next life insurance policy.
+Zurich insurance company is regulated by the financial conduct authority and provides so many life insurance plans and joint policy options that it can be time-consuming and frustrating to research them all.
+Through our Zurich life insurance reviews, we make this work more comfortable by assessing Zurich products when we do our comprehensive industry review for your next life insurance policy.

-Submit our online quote request form and we will provide you with your best options, making the decision less complicated and life insurance claims simpler.
-We believe that choosing the best life insurance should be a simple process.
+Submit our online quote request form, and we will provide you with your best options, making the decision less complicated and life insurance claims simpler.
+We believe that choosing the best life insurance premiums should be a simple process.
 Hopefully, this life insurance review has been helpful to you.